"

 The fact that we can represent vectors with arrows makes it obvious that the way in which a vector can give instructions is not unique!
 E.g. rather than specifying how far we move along the x and y axis, we can specify the direction and total distance travelled (e.g. travel 5 mi North-East).
 In math, the length of a vector (how far we need to go) is called the magnitude.

-All vector quantities have both a magnitude and a direction.
+All vectors have both a magnitude and a direction.

 Exercise 3.2: Calculating Vector Magnitudes